 Draughon-Miller Central Texas Regional Airport is a modern, award winning aviation facility operated by the City of Temple.
-Draughon-Miller is a general aviation airport that is certified for air carrier opera ons.
-Draughon-Miller also offers a number of services provided by experienced staff as well as contractual agreements to include Airframe Maintenance, Service/ Repair, Piston Engine Overhauls, Line Service, Avionics, Flight Training, Pilot Training, and
+Draughon-Miller is a general aviation airport that is certified for air carrier operations.
+Draughon-Miller also offers a number of services provided by experienced staff as well as contractual agreements to include Airframe Maintenance, Service/Repair, Piston Engine Overhauls, Line Service, Avionics, Flight Training, Pilot Training, and Rental.

-Bental Draughon-Miller received the 2008 General Avia on Airport of the Year award at the 2008 Annual Texas Aviation Conference.
+Draughon-Miller received the 2008 General Aviation Airport of the Year award at the 2008 Annual Texas Aviation Conference.
 This award was received due to the airport's efforts to better serve the military.
 The airport funded an effort to complete a 50,000-square foot hangar facility to enhance the operations of the U.S. Army Aviation and Missile Command operation providing over 200 highly skilled jobs to the City of Temple.
-In addition to this award, Draughon-Miller has been named one of the best general avia on facili es in the na on in Exxon/Mobil's network of fixed base operators (FBO).
-The Exxon/Mobile "Premier Spirit Gold Winner" classifica on reassures the avia on community that they are receiving the highest level of fuel quality and customer service.
-Winners of this award represent the top 15 percent of Exxon/Mobil's Aviation-branded FBOs in the United States who participated in Premier Spirit.
+In addition to this award, Draughon-Miller has been named one of the best general aviation facilities in the nation in Exxon/Mobil's network of fixed base operators (FBO).
+The Exxon/Mobile "Premier Spirit Gold Winner" classification reassures the aviation community that they are receiving the highest level of fuel quality and customer service.
+Winners of this award represent the top 15 percent of Exxon/Mobil's Aviationbranded FBOs in the United States who participated in Premier Spirit.